netpro2k/SublimeBlockCursor/README.md

 ### With Package Control ###

-If you have the [Package Control][package_control] installed, you can install Sublime Tweet from inside Sublime Text itself.
+If you have the [Package Control][package_control] installed, you can install SublimeBlockCursor from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Install Package", then search for SublimeBlockCursor and you’re done!

 ### Without Package Control ###